OzzyHelix/virtio-guide/in-depth.md

      ```

 ### Anti-Cheat Compatibility
+### ⚠️ There is a massive risk with this. if something goes wrong with this setup you can be banned at any time from any game from using this.
+### if you accept the risk of that you can use this to play kernel level anti cheat games in a virtual machine if they are EAC or battleeye
 we do this so games like VRChat will run in our VM
 1. **Edit XML Configuration**
    - Add to `<os>`: